 Use calcium chloride to melt ice dams.
-(Note: Never use rock salt, as it will damage your shingles and roof) Position the chemical vertically on your roof, perpendicular to the ice dams, to break them up and create a path for water and snow to travel off your roof.
-You can hold the deicer in place by using pantyhose.
-Fill the pantyhose with the chemical, then drape it on your roof’s eaves.
-The solution is simple and effective, and a good use for that extra pantyhose you likely have lying around.
+Never use rock salt, as it will damage your shingles and roof.
+Position the chemical vertically on your roof and perpendicular to the ice dams to break them up and create a path for water and snow to travel off your roof.
+You can hold the deicer in place by using a pair of sheer stockings.
+Fill the stockings with the chemical, then drape it on your roof’s eaves.
+The solution is simple, effective, and a good use for that extra pair of stocking you likely have lying around.

-If you have ice dams on your roof and aren’t able to safely remove them, call a professional.
-A professional roofer will have the tools and expertise to deal with ice dams safely and effectively, and can help talk through your options for preventing them in the future.
+Call a professional if you have ice dams on your roof and can’t safely remove them.
+An experienced roofer will have the tools and expertise to deal with ice dams safely and effectively and can help talk through your options for preventing them in the future.

-If you want to save your roof from the dangers of ice dams, here are a few methods you can use to prevent ice dams in the future.
+If you want to save your roof from the dangers of ice dams, here are a few methods you can use to prevent them in the future.

 To prevent ice dams, you can remove snow before it melts and refreezes into ice by carefully raking it off your roof.
-However, this method is labor-intensive, and if you’re not careful, you could cause damage to your shingles by scraping or pulling them off, or to yourself when snow and ice moves your way.
+This method is labor-intensive, and if you’re not careful, you could cause damage to your shingles by scraping or pulling them off.
 It’s best to have this done by someone with experience — or find a more permanent solution.

 Alternatively, you can use heated cables to melt the snow before it can freeze into ice dams.
-Arrange heated cables in a zigzag pattern along the eaves of your roof and attach with clips.
-Cables are effective at keeping ice dams from forming, but are a temporary solution at best.
+Arrange heated cables in a zigzag pattern along the eaves of your roof and attach them with clips.
+Cable lines are effective at keeping ice dams from forming but are a temporary solution at best.
 They don’t go after the root cause of ice dams.

-Adding layers of insulation to your attic floor can prevent ice dams from forming.
-This traps heat in the living areas where it belongs and keeps it away from your roof where it could melt snow and lead to ice dams.
+Adding insulation layers to your attic floor can prevent ice dams from forming.
+This traps heat in the living areas where it belongs and keeps it away from your roof, where it could melt snow and lead to ice dams.
 A professional roofer can assess your home’s level of insulation and see where vulnerable areas could use more protection.

 A combination of insulation and ventilation is recommended to effectively prevent ice dams.
 Contact your local roofer to help assess what your roof needs.

-Whether your roof is due to be replaced soon anyway or you’re tired of dealing with ice dams and damage every winter, you may consider replacing your roof to one that is not susceptible to the formation of ice dams — like a standing seam metal roof.
+Whether your roof is due to be replaced soon anyway, or you’re tired of dealing with ice dams and damage every winter, you may consider replacing your roof with one that is not susceptible to the formation of ice dams — like a standing seam metal roof.

 The best defense against ice is to outfit your home with the best system to limit the time that snow sits on your roof and to prevent melting and refreezing.
 If you’re worried about ice dams on your roof this winter, talk to the Werner Roofing team.
 We’re ice dam experts, and we’re happy to come out, take a look at your roof, and offer a few suggestions or help you get rid of ice dams on your roof.